make your tax-deductible donation today. click here!

 Duration: Feature Length, 90 minutes

-Sansei Sensibility is a personal yet expansive documentary that follows third-generation Japanese Americans reflecting on their families' resilience during WWII incarceration and life in rural Oregon, exploring the paradox of Ontario as both refuge and reminder of enduring anti-Japanese sentiment in America.
+Sansei Sensibility is an intimate profile of third-generation Japanese Americans as they reflect on their families' resilience during WWII incarceration and life in rural Oregon after the war.
+Through their personal archives and contemporary vérité, the film explores the paradox of small town America as refuge from and reminder of enduring xenophobia in America.

 documentary subjects

-Dennis Hironaka, a 76 year-old sansei born and raised in Ontario, Oregon, is a retired educator and cancer survivor who still lives in his childhood home.
+Dennis Hironaka, born and raised in Ontario, Oregon, is a retired educator and cancer survivor who still lives in his childhood home.
 His parents’ contrasting wartime experiences—his mother’s incarceration at Minidoka and his father’s relocation to a labor camp—deeply shaped his life, marked by cultural silence, resilience, and the legacy of rural Japanese American identity.

-Dr. Marc Iseri, a 79 year-old sansei, is a retired urologist and lifelong martial artist who returned to his hometown of Ontario, Oregon, to establish his medical practice.
+Dr. Marc Iseri is a retired urologist and lifelong martial artist who returned to his hometown of Ontario, Oregon, to establish his medical practice.
 The son of parents incarcerated at Tule Lake and Minidoka, he was raised in a household grounded in humor and pride despite the hardship of their wartime experiences.

-Carol Takami Tolman, a 69 year-old sansei, is a retired teacher, avid gardener, and passionate angler whose infectious laugh lights up any room.
+Carol Takami Tolman, a retired teacher, avid watercolorist, and passionate angler whose infectious laugh lights up any room.
 The youngest of four children, she lived at Cow Hollow well after the war due to her father’s dedication to remain until all the Japanese Americans found refuge elsewhere.

 Creative Team